MikeRogers0/MikeRogersIO/_posts/blog/2016-01-10-i18n-rails-internationalisation-i18n-cheatsheet.md

         update: "Save changes to %{model}"
 ```

-However you can also specify the create/update terms one level up the tree to have this affect every model in your app by default, like so:
+However you can also specify the create/update terms one level up the tree to have this effect every model in your app by default:

 ```
 en:
   helpers: